The Importance of Confinement

 When bringing a new cat into a home with resident kitties, the new cat should be confined to one room for a few days (sometimes weeks).
 This allows the cats to get to know each other by scent and accept each other’s presence without having to see each other face to face, which can be a very threatening experience for a cat.
 Please refer to our Introducing Cats handout for more instructions on this subject.

 When to let your cat explore.
-You may be wondering when you can be sure that it’s okay to let your kitty out of his safe space.
+You may be wondering when you can be sure that it’s okay to let your kitty out of their safe space.
 For some cats, the confinement period will be only a few hours—for others it could be several weeks.
-The important thing is that you do not rush your cat into being exposed to more space than he can handle.
+The important thing is that you do not rush your cat into being exposed to more space than they can handle.
 You will want to see all of the following:

 - The cat is comfortable with you doing normal activities in the room, and is not afraid of you when you stand up or walk around.